Updated: Jun 5

-A total "badass", she left Trinidad at 40 to begin a new life in the United States, with three children in tow-one of whom was disabled.
+A total "badass", she left Trinidad at 40 to begin a new life in the United States, with 3 children in tow-1 of whom was disabled.

 But somehow, she made it, and with hard work and huge sacrifices, she bought a house in Trinidad-and would come home almost every Christmas.